alexa-samples/skill-sample-nodejs-multi/instructions/configure-the-skill.md

 4. Click the **Save Endpoints** button.
 5. Return to the *Invocation* sub-tab and click the **Build Model** button.

-> After a minute or two, you should receive a **Build Successful** notice.
-It is OK to proceed while the Custom model builds in the background.
+> After a minute or so, you should receive a **Full Build Successful** notice.
+It is OK to proceed with the next steps while the Custom model builds in the background.

 ## Configure the Smart Home settings

 Set the endpoint value of the Smart Home model to the same created Lambda ARN as the Custom model.

-1. On left menu, select the *SMART HOME* tab.
+1. On left menu, select *PERMISSIONS* or *ACCOUNT LINKING*, then select the *SMART HOME* tab.
 2. For the *Smart Home service endpoint*, enter the ARN saved in your `setup.txt` file as **[AWS Lambda ARN]** into the *Default endpoint* field.
 The ARN should look something like: `arn:aws:lambda:us-east-1:XXXXXXXXXXXX:function:skill-sample-LANGUAGE-multi`
 3. Click the **Save** button.